bobbzorzen/Recipes/Roasted_Potato_Garlic_Soup.md

 - 750 ml chicken or vegetable broth
 - 250 ml heavy cream
 - Olive oil for drizzling
-- salt and pepper to taste
+- Salt and pepper to taste

 Toppings:
 - 2 packages of crispy fried bacon
-- diced scallions
+- Diced scallions
-- grated mild ish cheese
+- Grated mild ish cheese

 Method
 - Preheat your oven to 200° C